Updated: Mar 24

 Thus, at least for a brief period, Washington was separating male and female hemp plants.
 By modern standards, if any of the female flowers developed more than 0.3 percent THC, they would no longer be considered hemp and would leap the contemporary categorical chasm to become cannabis.

 Check out this excerpt from the article "The Truth about George Washington and Hemp" by John L. Smith, Jr. for the Journal of the American Revolution.

 Armed with the solid "proof" that Washington talked about "blossom hemp" and separating male from female plants, marijuana advocates have made sweeping generalities ever since.
 It's no fun to let the agricultural facts get in the way; specifically that the male plants (with the pollen) are distanced from female plants at a proper time in the cultivation cycle for the controlled breeding of seeds needed for the next year's crop.
 Another benefit stated of that time: "This may arise from their [the male] being coarser, and the stalks larger," the fact that separated male plants yielded stronger fiber.
 But just two days following the tantalizing August 7, 1765 "separation" diary entry above, reads the anti-climactic entry of August 9: "9.
 Abt.
 6 Oclock put some Hemp in the Rivr. to Rot."

 Getting it in the End

-Once again, I must stress: There is zero proof that any of the "founding fathers"—including George Washington—actually smoked THC-bearing cannabis flowers.
+Once again, I must stress: There is zero proof that any of the founders—including George Washington—actually smoked THC-bearing cannabis flowers.
 All that is known is that Washington separated male and female hemp plants.

-"There is zero proof that any of the 'founding fathers'—including George Washington—actually smoked THC-bearing cannabis flowers."
+"There is zero proof that any of the founders—including George Washington—actually smoked THC-bearing cannabis flowers."